qstackfield/atomlabs-lcac-framework/docs/LCAC Applied Framework.md

 ---

-## **1. Introduction — From Framework to Application**
+## **1. Introduction - From Framework to Application**

-**LCAC (Least-Context Access Control)** extends Zero Trust beyond action and access — into cognition itself.
+**LCAC (Least-Context Access Control)** extends Zero Trust beyond action and access, into cognition itself.
 It was designed to solve a fundamental problem: *as AI systems begin to think, who secures how they think?*

 Traditional Zero Trust architectures secured **who acts** and **what accesses** are allowed.
-LCAC secures **how reasoning occurs** — isolating inference boundaries, contextual recall, and memory flow within cognitive systems.
+LCAC secures **how reasoning occurs** - isolating inference boundaries, contextual recall, and memory flow within cognitive systems.
 It governs awareness, not just behavior.

 > *Zero Trust governs actions.
 LCAC governs awareness.*